-What Is Lifestyle Segmentation?
+What Is Lifestyle Segmentation in Marketing?

 Lifestyle segmentation is a business practice that divides and categorizes information about customers into subgroups.
 It is an ongoing process because demographics shift and change, and tastes can vary over time.
 New trends and social changes determine what the public will do or want next, so it's important to keep a keen eye on such changes and continuously make adjustments to your marketing approach.